nickelsey/jet_playground/ABOUT.md

 I'll update this as it goes along

-I'm currently working on: reading the data in from a root tree to a pandas data frame
+I'm currently working on: faster pipelining for models and getting tensorflow up and running